GerardKessler/whatsapp/addon/doc/en/readme.md

 * Space; play and pause the message
 * left arrow; rewinds the audio message (only works with stopped audio)
 * right arrow; advance audio message (only works with audio stopped)
-* control + v; toggle between 3 playback speeds (only works with audio being played)
+* control + space; toggle between 3 playback speeds (only works with audio being played)

 When focusing a message with a link: